rabbitmq/rabbitmq-oauth2-tutorial/README.md

 RabbitMQ support two types of two signing keys used to digitally sign the JWT tokens.
 The two types are **symmetrical** and **asymmetrical** signing keys.
 The Authorization server is who digitally signs the JWT tokens and RabbitMQ has to be configured to validate any of the two types of digital signatures.

-Given that asymmetrical keys are the most widely used option, we are going to focus on how to configure RabbitMQ with them.
+Given that asymmetrical keys are the most widely used option, you are going to focus on how to configure RabbitMQ with them.

 #### Use Asymmetrical digital signing keys